 - Goals: What's the end goal?
 How will our success be measured?

-- On a Post-It Note, write down one task you want users to be able to complete with your product.
+- On a Post-it Note, write down one task you want users to be able to complete with your product.
 Put it on a wall or whiteboard.

-- Group the Post-Its by theme or category.
+- Group the Post-its by theme or category.

 "Can we launch without this feature?"

-Keep in mind this question should be answered from the user’s perspective, not a developer’s or designer’s point of view.
+This question should be answered from the user's perspective, not a developer's or designer's point of view.
 What is minimally valuable for the user?
 If we launch without this feature, will we still be able to solve their primary problem?

-If the answer is “yes,” be ruthless and move the feature to the backlog.
-If the answer is no, it’s time to evaluate what it will take to add it.
+If the answer is yes, be ruthless and move the feature to the backlog.
+If the answer is no, it's time to evaluate what it will take to add it.
 Will it cause you to go over budget?
 Does it fit within the current timeline?
-This is where hard decisions – and successful projects – are made or broken.
+This is where hard decisions -- and successful projects -- are made or broken.

-Solution: Reduce automation.
+Reduce automation.

 Instead, your product could have the user import or add their data, then show them a screen that says, "Your report will arrive in your inbox in the next 12 hours."
 It seems like magic is happening behind the scenes, when in reality your team could be manually completing the process on the back end.
 It appears automatic to the user, but it's not.

-Solution: Spin off an R & D team.
+Spin off an R&D team.

-Solution: Consider an alternative MVP.
+Consider an alternative MVP.

 That's what Mattermark did.
 Initially, they wanted to solve a specific problem: "How can we help venture capitalists and investors get better deal intelligence to inform their investment decisions?"